Internet-Draft SCITT Architecture December 2024

 Let the SCITT name for the message be the URN constructed from the following URI template, according to [RFC6570]:

-Let the message-type, be "statement" for Statements and Artifacts.
+Let the message-type, be "statement" for Statements about Artifacts.

 urn:ietf:params:scitt:\